neko0xff/blog_src_astro/src/content/pages/terms.md

 **4. Registration and Account**

 Certain areas of the Website may require registration or the creation of an account.
-You agree to provide accurate, current, and complete information during the registration process and to update such information to keep it accurate, current, and complete.
+You agree to provide accurate, current, and complete information during the registration process and to uppublishDate such information to keep it accurate, current, and complete.
 You are responsible for maintaining the confidentiality of your account credentials and for all activities that occur under your account.

 **5. Content and Intellectual Property**